tajkalaski/tajkalaski/README.md

 # Hi, I'm Tyson 🐱‍💻
-I'm a junior front-end developer and soon-to-be a bachelor of Web Development.
+I'm a junior developer primarly focusing on front-end and ~~soon-to-be~~ **recently graduated** bachelor in Web Development.
 On everyday basis I like to overdrink my coffee while playing with different technologies.

 ## Find me online
 <a href="https://www.linkedin.com/in/tysondev/">